André Kisase Ngandu: Early life, Simba rebellion, and CNRD insurgency

 In 1990, Kisase resumed his rebel activity.
 He became the leader of a rebel group, eventually known as the National Council of Resistance for Democracy (Conseil National de Résistance pour la Démocratie, CNRD).
 The CNRD posed as armed wing of the MNC-L, a Congolese political party.
 In contrast, researcher Thomas Turner stated that the CRND was formed when Kisase broke away from a MNC-L splinter faction.
+Albert Onawelho Lumumba's London-based faction of the MNC-L later claimed that it had forged connections to Kisase during the latter's exile in Germany.

 From 1990 to 1991, Kisase and 300 of his followers were trained by the Libyan secret service.
 When Libya was forced to close "terrorist" training camps under international pressure, Kisase relocated to Kampala, Uganda, to organize a new uprising against Mobutu.
 He cooperated with the Ugandan External Security Organisation, and had a good working relationship with Ugandan President Yoweri Museveni's government which granted him a safe house in Kampala.
-Kisase trained at Ugandan military academies for three years, while the CNRD began operating in the Rwenzori Mountains at the Ugandan-Zairian border and occasionally attacked the Zairian Armed Forces (FAZ).
+Kisase trained at Ugandan military academies for three years, while the CNRD began operating in the Rwenzori Mountains at the Ugandan-Zairian border from 1993 and occasionally attacked the Zairian Armed Forces (FAZ).
 Until 1996, he waged an insurgency against Mobutu with Ugandan and Libyan support.
 The Ugandans considered him a reliable ally, even though he maintained some distance to his patrons, wanting to keep his autonomy.
 In 1994, the Rwandan Civil War ended in a victory of the Rwandan Patriotic Front (RPF) rebel group, whereupon Kisase reportedly sent his fighters to Rwanda for further training.

 By 1996, his group counted about 400 militants, and possessed a sympathizer network extending from Goma to Bunia.
 At the time, the Ugandans were training thousands more CNRD recruits.
 Museveni's government hoped to transform the CNRD into an intensely pro-Ugandan force within Zaire.